linode/docs/docs/security/visualize-server-security-with-the-elk-stack.md

 ## Where To Go From Here

 Your OSSEC ELK Stack setup is now complete!
-At this point, you will want to customize and configure your OSSEC rules
+At this point, you will want to customize and configure your OSSEC rules to better suit the needs in your environment.
+The Wazuh API contains pre-configured charts and queries, and more information on how to use them can be found in the official Wazuh documentation.
+Links for further examination of these topics can be found in the External Resources section in this guide.